 9. Pay attention to your room's proportions

 Looking for garage conversion ideas to visually change the proportions of the room?
 The cheapest way to do so is by using paint colours that make it feel bigger and brighter.
-Keep windows uncluttered, and hang mirrors to reflect light and stretch the space visually.
+Keep windows uncluttered if they are small, and hang mirrors to reflect light and stretch the space visually.
 Shop for furniture that matches the room’s proportions; if it’s too big, the room will feel cluttered.
 Invest in good storage, too.
-For more tips on buying furniture for smaller spaces, check out our guide.
+For more small living room furniture ideas, check out our guide.

 10. Connect your new room to the garden

 The owners of this once dilapidated garage wanted to transform that space into a versatile open-plan living area, filled with natural light and access to their garden.
 Their first move was adding in plenty of roof lights.
 Then they replaced both of the solid garage doors – one became a large Crittal window, the other a new garage style door but with windows built in to allow for even more light.

 Looking for garage conversion ideas to make family life easier?
 When a garage adjoins a kitchen or hallway, it will be very useful to make it a utility room.
 Use it for everything from laundry to extra storage and, if possible, squeeze in a downstairs cloakroom, too.
-Depending on your needs, you might even be able to devote half of a large garage to utility and leave the other half for a car.
+Depending on your needs (and space), you might even be able to devote half of a large garage to utility and leave the other half for a car.
 Or, you could split the room to create half utility, half playroom, for example.
 For a utility, underfloor heating will be useful for keeping the room warm and dry, while good ventilation is also a must.

 12. Convert a garage into a home office